Canonical Ensemble vs. Grand Canonical Ensemble in the Description of Multicomponent Bosonic Systems

 \section{Acknowledgements}

-D.A. is very grateful to J.~Steinheimer and O.~Philipsen for useful discussions and comments.
-D.A. greatly appreciates the warm hospitality and support provided by the FIAS administration and scientific community.
-The work of D.A. and D.Zh. was supported by the Simons Foundation and by Program "The structure and dynamics of statistical and quantum-field systems" of the Department of Physics and Astronomy of the NAS of Ukraine.
+D.A. is very grateful to J.~Steinheimer and O.~Philipsen for useful discussions and comments and greatly appreciates the warm hospitality and support provided by FIAS administration and the scientific community.
+The work of D.Zh. and D.A. was supported by the Simons Foundation and by the Program "The structure and dynamics of statistical and quantum-field systems" of the Department of Physics and Astronomy of the NAS of Ukraine.
 I.M. thanks FIAS for support and hospitality.
 H.St. thanks for support from the J. M. Eisenberg Professor Laureatus of the Fachbereich Physik.